verachell/English-word-lists-parts-of-speech-approximate/README.md

 ## What are the sources of these words?
 I parsed them from the following sources:
-- The `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/), which I will refer to here as the "Dictionary Words".
+- The `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/), see also  which I will refer to here as the "Dictionary Words".
 These packages were provided in the Linux distro I use at `/usr/share/dict`.
 I combined these two dictionaries into one with duplicates removed; these were the source of some of the words in the lists.
 - The public domain book at Project Gutenberg: [Part-of-Speech II by Grady Ward](http://www.gutenberg.org/ebooks/3203) 2002, which I will refer to here as the "Parts Of Speech Word Book".
 This book contains words in a word or phrase field delimted by a backslash and followed by part-of-speech field.

 In both cases, I have made a good-faith attempt at removing profanity, racial slurs, and other offensive language (see credits for sources of such words), while making a point of avoiding the Scunthorpe Problem.
 However, there is no guarantee that all offensive language is filtered out, and where you draw the line is largely up to you and your application.
 The words here should NOT be considered as free of offensive language; you are responsible for applying your own filters.